-To supply sufficient diffused natural light to key sections of a 50,000 square foot supermarket while significantly reducing energy costs.
+To supply sufficient diffused natural light to key sections of a 50,000 square foot supermarket while significantly reducing energy cost.

 From the start, architect Rick Ames of Boston-based Next Phase Studios envisioned the newly opened Augusta Hannaford store, the first LEED® Platinum supermarket in the U.S., as a day lit and low energy building.
 In order to realize his design, Ames and daylighting consultant Dane Sanders of Clanton & Associates, Inc. in Boulder, employed a number of techniques.
 A key strategy was the use of fifty-four 4’x4’ Wasco Lumira aerogel units for both general and task lighting and to achieve optimal daylighting conditions in critical areas of the store.

 Lumira aerogel units contain a multiwall polycarbonate panel filled with Lumira aerogel, a nanomaterial that is the best insulating solid on the planet.
 Lumira aerogel-enhanced skylights provide a high insulating value and an excellent Solar Heat Gain Coefficient.
 More energy efficient than conventional skylights, they provide an abundance of glare-free, full spectrum, diffused light which studies show have a positive effect on worker productivity and can boost sales by as much as 40%.